osisoft/APIDocumentationSandbox/content/api-reference/pi-to-ocs/data-sources.md

 <a id="opIdDataSources_Get Status"></a>

-Retrieves the current overall status of an agent
+Retrieves the current overall health status of an agent and its components

 <h3>Request</h3>